power-profiles-daemon

 CPU_BOOST_ON_AC/BAT

-Finally, note that the TLP’s default settings do not enable PLATFORM_PROFILE_ON_AC/BAT and CPU_BOOST_ON_AC/BAT.
-To achieve truly comparable results, they must be explicitly configured in TLP.
-One also needs to know that many (especially older) laptops do not support PLATFORM_PROFILE_ON_AC/BAT.
+Note that TLP’s default settings do not enable PLATFORM_PROFILE_ON_AC/BAT and CPU_BOOST_ON_AC/BAT.
+To achieve truly comparable results, these settings must be explicitly configured in TLP.
+It is also important to note that some laptops, especially older ones, may not support PLATFORM_PROFILE_ON_AC/BAT.

-Conclusion: to find out which tool ultimately delivers better results, do comparative measurements on your target hardware with your usage pattern.
+Conclusion: To determine which tool provides superior results, conduct comparative measurements on your target hardware using your specific usage pattern.

 Does power-profiles-daemon conflict with TLP?

-How can I achieve the effect of power-profiles-daemon with TLP?
+How can I use TLP to achieve the same effect as power-profiles-daemon?

-power-profiles-daemon’s profiles’ settings are hardcoded, while TLP’s profiles can be customized as desired.
+The settings for power-profiles-daemon’s profiles are hardcoded, while TLP’s profiles can be customized to meet specific needs.

 Example 1: map balanced to AC and power-saver to BAT